Songtrust is proud to work with HFA.

-HFA is often confused with the Performing Rights Organizations (PRO's), ASCAP, BMI and SESAC.
+HFA is often confused with Performing Rights Organizations (PRO's), such as ASCAP, BMI, and SESAC.
 Performing rights are separate from mechanical rights, and are necessary to obtain for public performance of copyrighted music, such as at concerts, radio, television broadcasts, and the like.
 You can learn more about PRO's here!

 This diagram shows how HFA collects mechanical royalties.